martoscloudarchitect/ComprehensiveAzureAIPOCFramework/README.md

 ---

-This repository is designed for **Azure Solutions Architects, Security Teams, Developers, Data Scientists, and CTOs** who want to **accelerate their Azure AI initiatives without compromising on security or compliance**.
+This repository is designed to explore all rooms in the house, aiming for **CTO, IT Directors, Manager, Azure Solutions Architects, Security Teams, Developers and Data Scientists** who want to **accelerate their Azure AI initiatives without compromising on security or compliance**.

 The mission with this repository is:
 - **Stop building throwaway PoCs.
 Start building strategic assets.**